Kingwl/proposal-string-trim-characters/README.md

 ### Performance

-And for the regex version, there's might also performance issue as [TypeScript's implementations](https://github.com/microsoft/TypeScript/blob/main/src/compiler/core.ts#L2330-L2344): [jsbench](https://jsbench.me/gjkoxld4au/1).
+And for the regex version, there's might also performance issue as [TypeScript's implementation](https://github.com/microsoft/TypeScript/blob/53ef2fc90dcfdafd732b3229e72fc8dd1dd6378c/src/compiler/core.ts#L2913-L2926): [jsbench](https://jsbench.me/gjkoxld4au/1).

 ### Consolation

 That's why we need this proposal.
-It's will add some **semantic** and **convenience** way to `clearly representing the operation i want`.
+It will add some **semantic** and **convenience** way to `clearly representing the operation i want`.
 And as a possible bonus, it also reduces the amount of very poorly performing code we write.

 ## Core API